noah35becker/password-generator/README.md

 <br/>

-The user then selects which types of characters they'd link to include in the generated password.
+The user then selects which types of characters they'd like to include in the generated password.

 <br/>

 Lastly, the user clicks the "Generate password" button.
-A password appears that matches their specified criteria.
+A password appears that matches the specified criteria.

-- All generated passwords are pre-validated to ensure that they have at least one of each selected character type
+- All generated passwords are guaranteed to contain at least one of each selected character type
-- If the user hadn't selected any character types, an error message appears
+- If the user doesn't have any character types selected, an error message appears
 - As long as password generation was successful (i.e. the user had at least one character type selected):
-    - The "Generate Password" button auto-updates to read "Generate new password"
+    - The "Generate password" button auto-updates to read "Generate new password"
-    - The password's "stats" appear (# of characters, types of characters included)
+    - The password's "stats" (# of characters, types of characters included) appear on screen
+        - If the user begins to adjust settings in preparation for generating a new password, these stats, usefully, remain unchanged alongside the <em>current</em> password to which they apply
     - A "Copy to clipboard" button appears, which animates upon click